menrique/adbum/README.md

 ## System Dependencies

 ### Ruby
-Adbun is a Ruby on Rails application, so you need to have ruby installed.
+*Adbum* is a Ruby on Rails application, so you need to have ruby installed.
 Check if you already have Ruby installed.
 Open the command line and type:

 ```ruby -v ```